 According to the latest report of the United Nations Food and Agriculture Organization (FAO), 690 million people suffered from hunger in 2019 worldwide.
 As stated in the World Food Programme's (WFP) Global Report on Food Crises 2020, about 135 million people in 55 countries suffered from acute food insecurity in 2019.
 Food security could further deteriorate in fragile countries or regions already affected by multiple crises.
 It is projected that the global number of undernourished people in 2030 will exceed 840 million people.
 In this case, it is estimated that the Sustainable Development Goal target 2.1 (Zero Hunger) cannot be achieved.

 Although enough food is produced worldwide, particularly rural populations are affected by hunger and undernourishment on a global scale: They cannot afford to buy food, often lack tenure and use rights to land as well as access to basic services and are excluded from policy decision-making processes.
 This also becomes evident in the agricultural and food security policy of many countries: They often marginalize subsistence and smallholder farmers.

-The problems of chronically food insecure people are exacerbated by massive crop failures due to climate disasters, such as droughts or floods, social conflicts and political unrests.
-Food and water are becoming scarce.
-Famines are not only resulting in losses of human life but also potentially destabilise whole regions, resulting in warlike conflicts and migration.
+Food security is predominately a question of equal distribution of resources, goods and services.
+The challenges of people facing chronic food insecurity are exacerbated by massive crop failures due to climate disasters such as droughts or floods, pest infestation such as the locusts plagues, social conflicts and political unrests.
+Food and water are becoming increasingly scarce.
+Famines do not only lead to the loss of human life, but also bear potential to destabilize whole regions, causing militant conflicts and migration.